Marcel Dassault: Career

 Bloch worked at the French Aeronautics Research Laboratory at Chalais-Meudon during World War I and invented a type of aircraft propeller subsequently used by the French army during the conflict.
 In 1916, with Henry Potez and Louis Coroller, he formed a company, the Société d'Études Aéronautiques, to produce the SEA series of fighters.

 In 1928, Bloch founded the aircraft company Société des Avions Marcel Bloch, which produced its first aircraft in 1930.
 In 1935, Bloch and Henry Potez entered into an agreement to buy Société Aérienne Bordelaise (SAB).
 In 1936, the company was nationalized as the Société Nationale de Constructions Aéronautiques du Sud Ouest (SNCASO).
 Bloch agreed to become the delegated administrator of the Minister for Air.

 During the occupation of France by Nazi Germany during World War II, France's aviation industry was virtually disbanded, other than the compulsory manufacturing, assembly, and servicing of German designs.
 In October 1940, Bloch refused to collaborate with the German occupiers at Bordeaux-Aéronautique and was imprisoned by the Vichy government.

 In 1944, the Nazis deported Bloch to the Buchenwald concentration camp, as punishment for refusing to co-operate with their regime.
 He was tortured, beaten, and held in solitary confinement.
 In the meantime, his wife was interned near Paris.
 Bloch was detained at Buchenwald until it was liberated on 11 April 1945.
 By the time of his return to Paris, he was disabled to such an extent that he could barely walk.
 He was advised by his doctors to settle his affairs, as they did not expect him to recover his health.

 After the war, he changed his name from Bloch to Bloch-Dassault and in 1949 to Dassault.
 This name derived from 'Chardasso', the nom de guerre used by his brother, General Darius Paul Bloch, when he served in the French Resistance.
 The pseudonym was a play on char d'assaut, French for "assault tank".
-In 1971, Dassault acquired Breguet, forming Avions Marcel Dassault–Breguet Aviation (AMD–BA).
+In 1971, Dassault acquired Breguet Aviation, forming Avions Marcel Dassault–Breguet Aviation (AMD–BA).